 #2.
 Increased Efficiency

 Once the injection molds have been designed to meet set specifications, the actual molding process itself is incredibly fast compared to other methods of molding.
 The plastic injection molding process barely takes time and this allows more parts to be manufactured in succession from a single mold.
 The high production output rate makes plastic injection molding more cost-effective and efficient than other methods of plastic molding.

 The plastic injection process offers a unique option within applications where parts need to be strong or durable.
 During this process, it is possible to use fillers in the molds.
 These fillers reduce the density of the plastic while it is being molded and also is beneficial in adding greater strength to the part after it has been molded.
 In fields where parts need to be strong and durable, plastic injection has an option that other molding processes cannot offer.

 #4.
 The flexibility of Using Multiple Plastics Types

 One of the biggest advantages of using plastic injection molding for manufacturing parts is the ability to use multiple types of plastic at the same time.
 Co-injection molding is the process of introducing two compatible materials into a single injection mold where the core material is encapsulated entirely.
 This takes away the worry about using a specific type of plastic.

+Low labor and less manufacturing cost are some of the key benefits of plastic injection molding.
 Plastic injection molding is an automated process.
 A majority of the injection molding process is performed by machines and robotics which a single person can operate and control.
 The automatic process helps reduce manufacturing costs, as the overhead expenses are significantly reduced.
 Furthermore, with lower labor costs, the overall cost of the manufacturing process is reduced.
-Additionally, automation allows for making precise and accurate injection molds — both computer aided design (CAD) and computer aided manufacturing (CAM) allow close tolerances during the making of the molds.
+Additionally, automation allows for making precise and accurate injection molds — both computer-aided design (CAD) and computer-aided manufacturing (CAM) allow close tolerances during the making of the molds.